- 1. Degree and Certificates

 - the student has met the requirements for admission into the chosen Programme of Study, as determined by the Faculty and/or departments concerned.

 4.2 To obtain a Second Degree, the holder of a first undergraduate degree, whether from RMC or from another university, must complete at least half of the credits required by the chosen Programme of Study through RMC and meet all the requirements of the chosen Programme of Study as specified in RMC’s Undergraduate Calendar.
+In cases that involve 30 credit degrees, to obtain a Second Degree, at least 10 of the required credits for the Second Degree must be new credits earned after being accepted into the Second Degree programme; or at least 10 of the required credits for the Second Degree must be new credits earned after being accepted into the Second Degree programme and/or unused credits from the initial degree.

 5. Upgraded Degrees